ronancpl/HeavenMS/docs/feature_list.md

 * Enhanced inventory check: free slots on inventory smartly fetched on demand.
 * Enhanced auto-loot handler: optimized the brute-force checks for some cash items on the player equipped inventory at every requisition.
 * Tweaked pet/mount hunger: calculations for fullness/tiredness takes active time of the subject into account.
-* Consistent experience gain system.
+* Consistent experience and meso gain system.
 * NPC crafters (equips, plates/jewels, etc) now won't take items freely if the requirement conditions are not properly met.
 * Improved Duey mechanics: package received popup and reviewed many delivery mechanics.
 * Pet item pickup now gives preference to player attacks rather than forcing attack disables when automatically picking up.